 A civil engineer has to submit a report of project work to governing boards and the general public.
 They have to write a letter, and document for the project like responses to requests for proposals, status updates, and technical reports.

 Scope of Civil Engineering

 Civil engineering is a broad branch of engineering, it includes the study of the concept of design, construction, and maintains infrastructure systems and projects.
 Civil engineering has various branches, increasing the scope of civil engineering.

-A bachelor’s degree in civil engineering prepares an individual to work with the construction industry as well as in managing the business and finance section.
-Below is a list of main branches in the study of civil engineering:
+A bachelor’s degree in civil engineering prepares an individual to work in the construction industry as well as in managing the business and finance section.
+Below is a list of the main branches in the study of civil engineering: